|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 As all shandies go, this is a simple recipe and all you need is beer and lemonade.
-In this case, we are making the standard fresh lemonade recipe and using the lilac syrup instead of plain syrup, then adding a light, spring-like beer to the mix.
+In this case, you'll sweeten a fresh-squeezed lemonade with lilac syrup instead of plain syrup.
+Add a light, spring-like beer to the mix and a beautiful purple cocktail is ready for you to enjoy!

 - 6 ounces light beer